EthicApp-Development/ethicapp-main/README.md

 Execute the `start` Node task with `npm run-script start` for starting the web server.

 <!-- TODO: document logging (if complex logging exists) and testing (after it gets implemented) -->

+## 3. Getting started

+Please go to the [CONTRIBUTING](./CONTRIBUTING.md) document and review our [communication channels](https://github.com/EthicApp-Development/organization/blob/master/CONTRIBUTING.md) for the project.